KipCrossing/OpenEM/README.md

 # OpenEM Project

-This reposotry contains the Files and code related to the OpenEM project.
+This repository contains the Files and code related to the OpenEM project.

 # Notes